Lingcod Fishing - Lodges, Destinations & Guided Trips

 Fishing for Lingcod

-Lingcod are aggressive ambush predators found along the rocky Pacific coast.
-Known for their toothy jaws, explosive strikes, and unpredictable coloring, they’re a staple target in Alaska and British Columbia’s cold, rugged waters.
+Lingcod are aggressive ambush predators found along the rocky Pacific coast of North America.
+Known for their toothy jaws, explosive strikes, and unpredictable coloring, they’re a primary target in Alaska and British Columbia’s cold, rugged waters.

-Lingcod aren’t true cod—they’re members of the greenling family—but they’ve earned their reputation with brute strength and bold behavior.
+Lingcod aren’t true cod — they’re members of the greenling family — but they’ve earned their reputation through brute strength and bold behavior.
 Found near reefs, ledges, and underwater structure, these fish explode on bait or lures with little warning and often strike close to the boat.

 Many lodge-based trips in the Pacific Northwest include lingcod as a key part of the catch.
 Anglers typically fish nearshore drop-offs or deeper rock piles using jigs, swimbaits, or bait rigs.
-Their fight is short but violent, and landing a trophy ling—some topping 40 pounds—is a highlight of the northern saltwater season.
+Their fight is short but violent, and landing a large ling — the largest on record reached 60 inches and 85 pounds — is among the highlights of the northern saltwater season.

 Where to Find Lingcod